learntheropes/learn-the-ropes/content/en/anonymous-website.md

 ## Deploy the content
 At this point, you are ready to deploy your website.

-[^ln]: LN Here's one with multiple paragraphs and code.
+[^1]: LN Here's one with multiple paragraphs and code.

     Indent paragraphs to include them in the footnote.

     Add as many paragraphs as you like.

-[^monero]: Monero Here's one with multiple paragraphs and code.
+[^2]: Monero Here's one with multiple paragraphs and code.

     Indent paragraphs to include them in the footnote.